amitsaha/amitsaha.github.io/content/on-sane-defaults.md

-Title: On sane defaults
+Title: On sane defaults or, PowerShell's curl is not curl
-Date: 2018-07-26 16:00
+Date: 2018-10-26 16:00
 Category: infrastructure
-Status: Draft

 My task at hand was simple.
 Build a Docker image of a ASP.NET application (full framework) hosted in IIS on a build host (**host1**) and move it to a deployment host (**host2**) and run it.
 This is a story of how I spent close to two full working days trying to debug a simple issue which sane default behavior of a tool would have cut it to seconds.

 ## Key details